Brian Epstein: Sexual orientation

 Although the group, Lennon in particular, often made sarcastic comments about Epstein's homosexuality to friends and to Epstein personally, no one outside the group's inner circle was allowed to comment.
-Ian Sharp, one of Lennon's art-school friends, once made a sarcastic remark about Epstein, saying, "Which one of you [Beatles] does he fancy?"
+One of Lennon's art-school friends, Ian Sharp (better known as actor Richard Tate), once made a sarcastic remark about Epstein, saying, "Which one of you [Beatles] does he fancy?"
 Sharp was sent a letter by Epstein's office within 48 hours that demanded a complete apology.
-Sharp apologised, but was then completely ostracised.
-McCartney sent him a letter directing him to have no contact with any of them in the future.
+Sharp apologised but was then ostracised.
+McCartney sent Sharp a letter directing him to have no contact with any of them in the future.
 Epstein went on holiday to places such as Amsterdam, Torremolinos and Barcelona or Manchester at weekends, as the attitude towards homosexuals there was more tolerant than in Liverpool, even though Liverpool did have several gay bars.

-In his autobiography, Pete Best stated that Epstein drove them both to Blackpool one evening where Epstein expressed his "very fond admiration."
+In his autobiography, Pete Best stated that Epstein drove them both to Blackpool one evening where Epstein expressed his "very fond admiration".
 Epstein then supposedly said, "Would you find it embarrassing if I ask you to stay in a hotel overnight?"
-Best replied that he was not interested, and the two never mentioned the incident again.
+Best replied that he was not interested and the two never mentioned the incident again.
 There were reports of a brief sexual encounter between Lennon and Epstein during a four-day holiday in Barcelona in April 1963.
-Lennon always denied the rumours, telling Playboy in 1980: "Well, it was almost a love affair, but not quite.
-It was never consummated ... but we did have a pretty intense relationship."
-Lennon's first wife Cynthia also maintained that Lennon's relationship with Epstein was platonic.
+Lennon admitted in a 1971 Rolling Stone interview that he knew Epstein was a "fag" and that he (Lennon) enjoyed "playing a bit faggy and all that".
+Addressing the rumours again later, Lennon told Playboy in 1980, "Well, it was almost a love affair, but not quite.
+It was never consummated ... but we did have a pretty intense relationship".
 A fictionalised account of the Spanish holiday is featured in the 1991 film The Hours and Times.